 Have you ever found yourself so busy you couldn’t think straight?
 I know I have.
 Moving through my task list, making sure I’m covering all the bases in my work, handling the gotcha’s that seem to appear from nowhere can leave me befuddled and ineffective.

-The worst part is that the stress of trying to stay on top of everything has even led to my making bad decisions.
+The worst part is the stress of trying to stay on top of everything has even led to my making bad decisions.

 Enter the pause.
-In our Uniquely Brilliant podcast, Diana and I talk about the power of pausing in almost every episode.
+In our weekly Uniquely Brilliant podcast, Diana and I talk about the power of pausing in almost every episode.
 It’s even in my 5 Step Tune-Up Technique for Careers.

 It’s amazing what we make room for by pausing.
 When we make the effort to just stop – stop everything for a few seconds, we create space for new insights.
 I don’t know about you, but when I’m pushing hard, fretting about an outcome, trying to figure out how to make an idea work, there’s absolutely no space in my brain for any kind of insight to get through.